mroobit/untitled-sidescroller/README.md

 - [ ] Multiple varieties of treasures, hazards, enviro blocks, creatures

 ## Other Thoughts
-I haven't decided yet whether to include things like weapons or jump modifiers (looking at you, pogo stick from the Keen games).
+I haven't decided yet whether to include things like weapons or jump modifiers (looking at you, pogo stick from the Commander Keen games).
 I like the idea of building a game where you have a weapon, but very limited ammo (across the entire game) and it is encouraged that you find non-lethal solutions where you can, acknowledging that sometimes it's the only option.

 ## Influences
 This game is heavily influenced by my love of the Commander Keen series (I played both trilogies as a kid and discovered the lost episode in college), Cosmo's Cosmic Adventure, and Cave Story.